 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which might be fundamental to the Trust's ability to operate or to avoid a material penalty.
 We also considered the opportunities and incentives that may exist within the Trust for fraud.
-The key laws and regulations we considered in this context were General Data Protection Regulation, health and safety legislation, Ofsted and employee legislation.
+The key laws and regulations we considered in this context were General Data Protection Regulation, health and safety legislation.
+Ofsted and employee legislation.

 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquire of the Trustees and other management and inspection of regulatory and legal correspondence, if any.
-We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be within the timing and completeness of other non-grant income recognition and the override of controls by management.
-Our audit procedures to respond to these risks included enquiries of management and the Trust Board about their own identification and assessment of the risks of irregularities, sample testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence with the ESFA, and reading minutes of meetings of those charged with governance.
+We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be the override of controls by management.
+Our audit procedures to respond to these risks included enquiries of management and the Trust Board about their own identification and assessment of the risks of irregularities, testing on the posting of journals, reviewing accounting estimates for biases, reviewing regulatory correspondence with the ESFA, and reading minutes of meetings of those charged with governance.